suchialex/CINS3002-HW08/instructions.md

 <details>
   <summary>
-    ✅ lookup_employee()
+    ✅ Modify lookup_employee()
   </summary>

   - Delete the print statement(s) in the if block and simply print the employee object at the key provided by the user
-  - The print statement will call the str() method and print all the data correctly
+  - This print statement will call the str() method and print all the data correctly

 </details>